openconfig/attestz/README.md

 ### TPM 2.0 Enrollment for Switch Owners

-There are two TPM 2.0 enrollment flows for switch owners depending on whether vendor-issued certificates are used or not.
+There are two primary enrollment flows for switch owners, depending on whether tracked TPM keys (such as EK) and vendor-issued certificates for these keys (such as or IDevID) are present on the device.

+1. Vendor-issued Certificates Flow: This flow leverages mutual authentication at the mTLS layer using certificates already provisioned by the vendor.
+This makes the flow less cryptographically heavy.
+However, it has a manufacturing dependency, requiring the device to be shipped with valid Initial Attestation Key (IAK) and Initial Device Identity (IDevID) certificates signed by the vendor CA.
+2. HMAC Challenge Flow: This flow is used when a device does not have vendor-provisioned identity certificates.
+   It establishes trust by verifying a chain of trust originating from the device's Endorsement Key (EK).
+   While more cryptographically involved, it removes the dependency on the vendor CA for identity certificates, instead requiring the switch owner to maintain a trusted database of EK public keys fetched from the vendor's Ownership Voucher gRPC Service (OVGS).

 #### TPM 2.0 Enrollment using Vendor-issued Certificates